Skip to content

 • 15

 In this game, Muncher will start with 3 lives.
-We should add an indicator to the top of the screen to indicate how many lives Muncher has.
-Modify your draw() function so that it looks as follows:
+We should add an indicator to the top of the screen to show how many lives Muncher has.
+Place the following code before the call to pgzrun.go():

 for i in range(lives):